 12. Fight, but with a plan

-13. You cannot, MUST NOT throw your spouse under a bus
+13. You cannot and MUST NOT throw your spouse under a bus

 14. Learn from one another

-15. Expect darker sides of your partner to come up after marriage
+15. Expect the darker sides of your partner to come up after marriage

-What you know about your spouse before getting married is just the tip of an iceberg (in a very non-threatening way).
+What you know about your spouse before getting married is just the tip of the iceberg (in a very non-threatening way).

 If you learn darker things about your spouse as you go along the way, don’t overreact.
-There’s no point in that; you are already married.
+There’s no point in that; you are married now.

 16. Do things to make them like you more

-They might love you, but after a point they might not like you.
+They might love you, but after a point, they might not like you.
 Yup, that’s marriage for you.
 So when you feel like the romance is lost or things are not the same anymore, put an effort into the relationship to make it like the pre-marriage days again.
 Do things like you used to when you were going out.
-Let them know you are not going to stop making efforts just because you are married.
+Show them you are not going to stop making an effort just because you are married.

 17. Don’t skimp on date nights

-CANNOT STRESS THIS ENOUGH.
-Skimping on date nights mean you are letting yourself get lazy.
-And that’s not cool.
+This cannot be stressed enough.
+Skimping on date nights means you are letting yourself get lazy and that’s just not cool.

 18. It’s okay to go to couples’ counseling

-If you feel you cannot deal with the bit of tension in your marriage, it’s alright to seek professional help.
-What you cannot say to your spouse at home, you might be able to do so with a counsellor.
+If you feel like you cannot deal with that bit of tension in your marriage, it’s alright to seek professional help for the same.
+What you cannot say to your spouse at home, you might be able to to a counselor.

 19. Life decisions are important, take one step at a time

 Don’t rush into things when it comes to future life plans.
 Planning to buy a house?
-Be extra sure you really want to take a loan out to buy a house right away.
+Be extra sure you want to take that loan.
+Discuss it through and through.
 Impulse buying should not be on your list.

 20. When in doubt, travel together

-Even if that means a short ride to Lonavala.
+Even if that means a short ride to a resort near your city.
 This is not just a marriage lesson.
 This is a marriage mantra.
 Traveling as a couple is the best thing to do and if you can do road trips and train rides then nothing like it.